Redox supports a few ways to integrate and exchange data via FHIR®:

-We support both lightweight or detailed notifications.
+We support both lightweight and detailed notifications.

-Lightweight notifications are ideal if you only want to understand if something changed for a patient.
+Lightweight notifications are ideal if you only want to understand if something has changed for a patient.
 Then, you can decide whether to query your connection—or a data on demand repository—for more details about what changed.
 Find out more about FHIR® data on demand.

 Detailed notifications contain the full payload message with extended information about what happened, who was involved, and when it happened.
 So you get everything from the lightweight plus all the extra sauce and sides, so to speak.

 Detailed notifications are useful if you do want to store lots of patient data or you don't want to bother with follow-up queries.
 So if data storage and mapping aren't a concern, detailed might be the way to go.

 Queries are synchronous, which means that one system queries another (using a RESTful HTTP API) and waits for a response.
 Read about handling responses to queries.
 Redox supports the full suite of RESTful interactions mandated by USCDI and more.